 The dress featured broderie anglaise needlework, which to me looks as if it’d keep Kate very cool.
 As you can see, the broderie anglaise consists of tiny little holes:

-She carried a clutch bag, also from Russell and Bromley, known as the “Muse.”
-Kate wore her diamond and sapphire earrings, which she has worn on a number of occasions previously.
-As you can see here, it appears they were part of Princess Diana’s collection, modified and given as a gift to Kate.
+In addition, Kate wore her diamond and sapphire earrings, which she has worn on a number of occasions previously.
+As you can see here, it appears they were part of Princess Diana’s collection, perhaps modified and given as a gift to Kate.